idwagner/puppet-hiera_s3/README.md

 This will try to parse a found S3 object as YAML, but will fallback to a string.
 Optionally, you can specify a (replicated) bucket as a failover.
 A S3 NoSuchKey on the primary will return not_found, but S3 exceptions such as AccessDenied or connection errors will get retried on the failover.

+## TODO
+ - Include configuration to confine use (regex?), since S3 (external calls) are relatively expensive

 ## Hiera Configuration: